-Shark class is the Upper Key Stage 2 class within Cambois Primary, so consists of years 5 and 6.
-We are taught by Mrs Darbyshire and supported in the morning by Mrs Rawlinson.
-We also work closely with Mrs Robinson.
+Shark class is the Upper Key Stage 2 class within Cambois Primary, so consists of years 5 and 6. we are taught by Mrs Darbyshire.
 As the oldest children in the school we have many responsibilities, including managing and organising the Fruit to Suit tuck-shop.

-In a morning we usually have a maths and literacy lesson, followed by phonics/spelling session each day.
-In spelling we are taught in small groups in order to help us make the most progress.
-We follow a creative curriculum in the afternoon.
-We also have a weekly session with Andy Allman from Bedlingtonshire High School as transition into Year 7.
+In a morning we usually have a spelling session followed by maths and literacy lesson each day.
+In spelling we are taught Read Write Inc spelling in small groups in order to help us make the most progress.
+In the afternoon we have designed our own curriculum based on two main drivers : initiatives and possibilities.

 We took part in the Race for Life.
 After asking for sponsors, we took to our yard, and despite the rain, we all ran a huge amount of laps.